AnthonyDickson/budgeteur-rs/README.md

-# backrooms-rs
+# Budgeteur-rs
-Backrooms-rs is a budgeting and personal finance web-app.
+Budgeteur is a budgeting and personal finance web-app.

 This app provides two services:
 * Budgeting: Recording your income and expenses, and tracking savings targets.